ccgeoinformatics/BinaryLC_AreaEstimation_UQ/README.md

    [https://doi.org/10.1016/j.rse.2012.10.031](https://doi.org/10.1016/j.rse.2012.10.031)
 2. **Olofsson et al. (2014)**: Good practices for estimating area and assessing accuracy of land change. *Remote Sensing of Environment*, 148, 42-57.
    [https://doi.org/10.1016/j.rse.2014.02.015](https://doi.org/10.1016/j.rse.2014.02.015)

+Users of the scripts are advised to read the above references for the theoretical concepts behind the methods, including the assumptions (for example, the error matrix shall be generated from a stratified random sampling design).

 ## Scripts

 1. **single_binary_lc_accuracy_areaEstimation_uq.py**: Processes a single binary land cover map, performing accuracy assessment, area estimation, and uncertainty quantification.
+The entries of the error (confusion) matrix shall be manually entered or provided within the script, including the number of pixels mapped/classified for each class.
 2. **multiple_binary_lc_accuracy_areaEstimation_uq.py**: Processes multiple binary land cover maps from a CSV file.

 ### CSV File Structure for Multiple Land Cover Map Script